 Like with any major stage of life, transitioning into retirement requires careful and considered planning.
 If you’ve worked all your life, there are lifestyle and economic issues to consider which can be overwhelming.
 Unless you are an expert in finance, it can be hard to know where to begin and what type of behavior to avoid.
 To help ease you into retirement, here are five of the biggest planning mistakes you must avoid.

 Failing to Plan

 We all know the saying ‘fail to prepare, prepare to fail’.
 When you consider that 64% of Americans don’t have a plan in place for retirement, this is undoubtedly one of, if not the biggest retirement planning mistake to avoid.
 Although it can be daunting to think about the future, taking time to think about your retirement can not only give you peace of mind, but reassure those around you that you’re ready and prepared.
-Making an investment plan that maps out when you plan to retire as well as how much annual income you expect to receive can make a big difference.
+Making an investment plan that maps out when you plan to retire in Charleston as well as how much annual income you expect to receive can make a big difference.